Module 1.2: Processes & systemd

 Section titled “Hands-On Exercise”Process Management Deep Dive

-Section titled “Process Management Deep Dive”Objective: Master process viewing, signal handling, and systemd management.
+Section titled “Process Management Deep Dive”Objective: Master process viewing, signal handling, systemd management, and boot-recovery reasoning on a Linux system where you can safely run commands.

 Part 1: Process Exploration